 1. Lack of Exercise

-Problem: The most common reason that dogs become problem barkers is simply the fact that they are not getting enough exercise.
+Problem: The most common reason dogs become problem barkers is simply that they are not getting enough exercise.

 Young dogs (ages 0-3 years) and certain breeds (such as herding and working breeds) have much higher exercise needs than most people and other pets.
-When these exercise needs are not met, problems such as barking, excessive chewing, and neurotic behaviors can result.
+When these needs are not met, barking, chewing, and neurotic behaviors can result.

-- Train your dog to use the treadmill
+- Training your dog to use a treadmill

 2. Lack of Mental Stimulation

-- Take a training class to learn the basics of positive reinforcement training techniques (such as clicker training)
+- Take a training class using positive reinforcement

-- Teach your dogs fun tricks and chain them together for both physical and mental stimulation daily
+- Teach tricks and chain them for more complex tasks

 3. Separation Anxiety